Introduction to the Squat and Saquon Barkley

 “I’m a firm believer that the work you put in in the weight room translates to the field,” Barkley said.

-A lot of people think you have to do football specific stuff and that’s true.
+A lot of people think you have to do football-specific stuff and that’s true.

-I think the stuff that you do — the explosive movements, the leg strength — helps you finish plays.
-Helps you break tackles.”Saquon Barkley Interview – USA Today
+I think the stuff that you do — the explosive movements, the leg strength — helps you finish plays and enables you to break tackles.”

 Saquon’s phenomenal ability to run a 40-yard dash in 4.3 seconds is not just because of DNA.